ThinkInvis/RoR2-TinkersSatchel/README.md

 A mod for Risk of Rain 2.
 Built with BepInEx and R2API.

-Adds items to the game, all of which may or may not be a little weird.
+Adds items and artifacts to the game, all of which may or may not be a little weird.

 ## Installation